SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/mandiant-threat-intel-source.md

 ### Source configuration

 When you create a Mandiant Threat Intel source, you add it to a Hosted Collector.
-Before creating the Source, identify the Hosted Collector you want to use or create a new Hosted Collector.
+Before creating the source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Configure a Hosted Collector and Source](/docs/send-data/hosted-collectors/configure-hosted-collector).

 To configure a Mandiant Threat Intel source:
 1. [**Classic UI**](/docs/get-started/sumo-logic-ui-classic).
 In the main Sumo Logic menu, select **Manage Data > Collection > Collection**. <br/>[**New UI**](/docs/get-started/sumo-logic-ui).
 In the Sumo Logic top menu select **Configuration**, and then under **Data Collection** select **Collection**.
 You can also click the **Go To...** menu at the top of the screen and select **Collection**.